2019

 Sword and the Script

 A long time ago, Google was the first search engine to truly recognize the value of links.
 A backlink was essentially one site suggesting another is worth visiting.
 It was a better way of helping people find information on the web.
 The more backlinks a website earned, the more fitting that site might be to provide in response to organic, or natural, search queries.
-Today, Google is the most dominant search engine.
-It commands about 90% of the market share.

 article thumbnail